UCREL/FreeTxt-Flask/README.md

 - For further information on the FreeTxt project please contact the project team: CorCenCC@Cardiff.ac.uk

+## Summariser.py

+The run_summarizer function is designed to provide a concise summary of a given text using the TextRank algorithm.
+This function is versatile, as it can accept both strings and iterable objects as input.
+If the input is not a string, the function converts it into one.
+The core of this function lies in its ability to adjust the length of the summary based on the chosen_ratio parameter, which dictates the proportion of the original text to be included in the summary.

+### Key Features:
+Input Flexibility: Handles both string and iterable inputs, seamlessly converting iterables into a string format.
+Customizable Summary Length: Allows the user to specify the summary length through the chosen_ratio parameter, with a minimum threshold set at 0.1.
+Language Support: Primarily supports English (default) but can be adapted for other languages.

 ## Contacts
 - [Nouran Khallaf](https://github.com//Nouran-Khallaf)
 - [Ignatius Ezeani](https://github.com/IgnatiusEzeani)